royalboe/alx-airbnb-database/normalization.md

 ## ✅ Second Normal Form (2NF)

-> Eliminate partial dependencies; all non-key attributes must depend on the whole primary key.
+> I eliminated partial dependencies; all non-key attributes must depend on the whole primary key.

 - Composite relationships (e.g., a property having multiple attributes) were moved into junction tables with their own surrogate primary keys (e.g., UUIDs).
 - Each non-key attribute in all tables fully depends on the primary key.